NHW Public & Private Dental Service

 Keeping your teeth healthy during pregnancy

 Keeping your teeth and gums healthy during pregnancy is even more important than at other times.
-Severe gum disease has been linked to babies being born early and to babies being born smaller than expected.
+Severe gum disease has been linked to babies being born early or smaller than expected.

-Pregnant women are recognised as a priority group for dental treatment and so a number of options are available at Northeast Health:
+Pregnant women are recognised as a priority group for dental treatment.

-- Pregnant women attending our antenatal clinic can have a free screen of the health of their teeth.
+- attending our antenatal clinic can have a free dental health screen for their teeth.

-- Pregnant women attending outpatient clinics can have a free dental health screen on the day of attendance or make another appointment at a suitable time.
+- attending outpatient clinics can have a free dental health screen on the day of attendance or make another appointment at a suitable time.

-- Pregnant women who are health care card holders or pensioners can continue to use our dental service at a greatly reduced cost per visit.
+- who are Health Care Card holders or pensioners can continue to use our dental service at a greatly reduced cost.

-- Pregnant women who are not health care card holders or pensioners will be referred to a private dental practitioner.
+- who are not Health Care Card holders or pensioners will be referred to a private dental practitioner.

 Key messages for all pregnant women

-- Your growing baby’s calcium demands are high so you should increase your own calcium consumption to compensate.
+- Your growing baby’s calcium demands are high, so you should increase your calcium consumption to compensate.